Tonight's Dancing On Ice line up and music revealed

 Once the judges scores have been combined with the viewer's votes, the bottom two couples will be revealed.

-As well as all that there will be a spectacular group performance to open the show.
+As well as all that there will be a special performance from the cast of Disney On Ice.